 Updated April 2017

-The maximum caravan weight safe to tow has no simple answer.
+The maximum caravan weight safe to tow depends on what tows it.
 This article by Collyn Rivers explains why – and how to know what it is.

-In earlier times, the caravan weight safe to tow was assumed to be about that (or preferably) less than the towing vehicle.
-But this was at a time when most caravans were 3.5-4 metres long, weighed 900-1200 kg on road, and rarely towed above 80 km/h.
-Where that length and weight still applies, as with light (sanely laden) camper trailers that trailer/tow vehicle weight is still fine.
+In earlier times, caravan weight safe to tow was assumed to be about that or less than the towing vehicle.
+But most caravans then were 3.5 to 4 metres long, weighed 900-1200 kg, and rarely towed above 80 km/h.
+Where that length and weight still applies, such trailer/tow vehicle weight remains fine.
+It is true of (sanely laden) camper trailers.

 Hang any suitable bar (a broom handle will do at a pinch) by a rope.
 Add a couple of weights as shown below.

-This is a simplified model of a caravan with the weight close to the centre.
-If you hold the bar and turn it as if it were a caravan swaying you will find that, even with heavy weights, it can be turned and stopped with ease.
-Pic: caravanandmotorhomebooks.com
+This bar simulates a caravan with the weight close to its centre.
+Hold the bar and turn it – like a caravan swaying.
+You will find that, even with heavy weights, it turns and stops turning with ease.
+Pics: caravanandmotorhomebooks.com

-But try it now with the weights like this:
+Now try it with the weights like this:

-This is a simplified model of an end heavy caravan (of exactly the same weight).
-Hold and turn it as before and you will find it surprisingly hard to start and stop.
-Pic: caravanandmotorhomebooks.com
+This simulates an end heavy caravan exactly the same weight.
+Hold and turn it as before.
+You will find it surprisingly hard to start and stop.

-As shown by a see-saw the ‘effect’ of weight on a pivoted beam (e.g. a caravan chassis) is related to its distance from the pivot (axle).
+The ‘effect’ of weight on a pivoted beam (and a caravan chassis) relates to its distance from the pivot (axle).
 Pic: original source unknown.

-What this means in terms of caravan weight safe to tow is that a short heavy van is safer to tow than a long van of the same weight (unless much of the weight is centralised).
-The see-saw effect also shows that is not a good idea to have anything heavy (such as a tool box, batteries, spare wheels or a bicycle rack at the rear of any caravan – especially a long one.
+As you can feel with this bar, unless weight is more or less central, a short heavy van is safer to tow than a long van of the same weight.
+The see-saw effect also shows it is not good to have anything heavy at either end.
+Locate tool boxes, batteries, spare wheels etc as close to the axle/s.
+Never at the far ends.

-Owners have some control over this – the heavier whatever you load, the closer it needs to be in front of and behind the axles.
-Do not for moment load heavy stuff way up front and ‘balance’ that heavy stuff way back.
+You have some control over this.
+The heavier whatever you load, the closer it needs to be to the axles.
+Never load heavy stuff up front and ‘balance’ that by heavy stuff at the rear.

-There are too many variables too give any but a general guide of the caravan weight safe to tow, but a long end-heavy ‘van needs a much heavier tow vehicle than a centre-heavy ‘van of the same length.
-Some locally made ‘vans are (in my opinion) now far too long and end-heavy to be towed safely by any vehicle short of the big Ford 250s etc.
+Because of the effects that you can feel for yourself, an end-heavy ‘van needs a much heavier tow vehicle than a centre-heavy ‘van the same length.
+Some locally made ‘vans are (in my opinion) far too long and end-heavy to be towed safely by anything short of the big Ford 250s etc.

-I would have no problem towing a correctly laden 3.5 metre caravan of the same laden weight as the laden tow vehicle, but were that to be a typical 6 to 6.5 metre end-heavy local product I would only tow it with a vehicle at least 30% heavier.
+You should have no problem towing a correctly laden 3.5 metre caravan by laden tow vehicle the same weight.
+But you are pushing your luck with a 6 to 6.5 metre end-heavy local product.
+I would only tow it with a vehicle at least 30% heavier.

 If seeking a caravan longer than 7 metres I seriously advise readers to consider the dynamically more stable fifth-wheel caravan format.

-For a warning and explanation of why many caravans are overweight see http://caravanandmotorhomebooks.com/caravan-tare-weight-issues/
+For a warning and explanation of why many caravans are overweight see Caravan tare weight issues/

-If you found ‘caravan weight safe to tow’ helpful you are likely to find my books even more so.
+If you find this article helpful you will find my books even more so.
 They include the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works for RVs), Solar Success (for home and property systems), and the all new Caravan & Motorhome Book.
-For information about the author – Bio.
+For information about the author – see Bio.

-Do please also add a Link from this article and/or any of the above to any related forum query.
-This assists to advise and warn others.
+Please add a Link from this article and/or any of the above to any related forum query.
+This assists and warns others.